From minimal-length quantum theory to modified gravity: Modified gravity and Wald entropy

 Hence, one can show that

 where $n^\mu$ is the unit normal to $\mathcal{H}$.

 Using the above results, the Wald entropy reduces to

-The first term, $f_R$, corresponds to the scalar curvature dependence already encountered in $f(R)$ gravity.
-The second term, proportional to $f_P$, encodes the sensitivity of the entropy to local Ricci curvature components normal to the horizon surface.
+The first term, $f_R$, corresponds to the scalar-curvature dependence already present in $f(R)$ gravity.
+The second term, proportional to $f_P$, encodes the sensitivity of the entropy to local Ricci curvature components normal to the horizon.
 This term can be interpreted as a correction to the gravitational coupling on the horizon, induced by local anisotropies or tidal effects in the geometry.

 For static and spherically symmetric BHs, the curvature scalars on the horizon scale as inverse powers of $r_H$,

 thus, we can write the following relations: